-When placing the lead, infarcted tissue and its border zone are to be avoided because little effect can be expected from the stimulation of scar (dead) tissue.
+When placing the lead, infarcted tissue is to be avoided because little effect can be expected from the stimulation of this dead tissue.